demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

  * AdvancedHunting.Read.All - Application
  * Incident.ReadWrite.All - Application

-## Configure Microsoft Defender XDR on Cortex XSOAR
+## Configure Microsoft 365 Defender on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Microsoft Defender XDR.
+2. Search for Microsoft 365 Defender.
 3. Click **Add instance** to create and configure a new integration instance.
+4. To ensure that mirroring works:
+   1. Select the **Incident Mirroring Direction**.
+Choose the direction to mirror the incident: Incoming (from Microsoft 365 Defender to Cortex XSOAR), Outgoing (from Cortex XSOAR to Microsoft 365 Defender), or Incoming And Outgoing (from/to Cortex XSOAR and Microsoft 365 Defender).
+   2. Select the **Fetches incidents** radio button.
+   3. Under **Incident type**, select Microsoft 365 Defender Incident.
+   4. Under **Mapper (incoming)**, select Microsoft 365 Defender - Incoming Mapper.
+   5. Under **Mapper (outgoing)**, select Microsoft 365 Defender - Outgoing Mapper.
+   6. To enable mirroring to close a ticket in Cortex XSOAR, check the **Close Mirrored Cortex XSOAR Incidents** checkbox.
+   7. To enable mirroring to close an incident in Microsoft 365 Defender, check the **Close Mirrored Microsoft 365 Defender Incidents** checkbox.

 | **Parameter** | **Description** | **Required** |
 | --- | --- | --- |